 Use a wallet that supports connecting your full node to the wallet.
 You'll need to have Bitcoin Core installed and synced.

-Use a wallet that auto-connects to someone else's node.
+Use a wallet that auto-connects to a third party full node.
+Most light client wallets do this by default.
 This is convenient but the least desirable as it requires more trust in the company.

-Running a full node is easy and can be done on any computer:
+Running a full node yourself is easy and can be done on any computer:

 - Download and install the Bitcoin Core software.